 Fellows and the Graduate Student Committee play a key role in developing initiatives to support the College’s aims, and may often work together to organise a range of interdisciplinary and collaborative events throughout the year.

-In our inaugural year with students, 2021-2022, we will offer regular events during term time, which include:
+In our first academic year with students, 2021-2022, we offered a variety of regular events during term time, including:

 Subject to personal circumstances, students are encouraged to engage fully with the academic life of the College by taking part in or contributing to the development of such events and initiatives.

 Each student will be assigned to a College advisor when they arrive at the College.
 The College Advisor is different from a Department or Faculty Supervisor(s), and is not responsible for directing your academic work or for giving detailed academic guidance.
-Your College advisor will not necessarily, therefore, be from your department or subject area.
-Your College advisor provides a focal point for your relationship with the College, and can offer general academic or pastoral advice and assistance throughout your course of study.
+Your College advisor will not necessarily be from your department or subject area.
+Your College advisor is a focal point for your relationship with the College, and can offer general academic or pastoral advice and assistance throughout your course of study.

 You will meet your College Advisor during your first term, and you are encouraged to contact your College Advisor as and when you need advice or help.
 (You should also feel free to consult other College officers as necessary: see below.)